SK-2022/Tic-tac-toe/README.md

 # Tic-tac-toe
-A simple tic-tac-toe game made using vanilla JS
+A simple tic-tac-toe game made using vanilla JS, HTML and CSS